john-winko/Digital-Kitchen/Notes.md

 # In progress
 - Create My Recipes list of what has been saved to favorites
+- Start working api calls from backend (send cached json for first result, api calls if there are parameters)

 # Backlog
 - Create logo for navbar